 The City of Madison pays its Election Officials an hourly living wage, which is adjusted annually for inflation.
-The 2015 living wage was $12.62 an hour.
+The 2023 living wage is $14.68 an hour.

 The City of Madison Payroll requires a Form W-4, Employee's Withholding Allowance Certificate before it will issue paychecks.
-New Election Officials need to complete a W-4 form and return it to the City Clerk's office prior to Election Day.
-Form W4 only needs to be submitted once.
+New Election Officials need to complete a W-4 form and a Wisconsin form WT-4 and return them to the City Clerk's Office prior to Election Day.
+Forms W4 and WT-4 only need to be submitted once.

 Election Officials may choose to receive pay via direct deposit by submitting a Direct Deposit Authorization Agreement.
-Your "EE Number" is the last four digits of your social security number.
 Be sure to use the correct routing number from a check, not a deposit slip.
 Routing numbers for direct deposit never begin with a "5".

 To cancel direct deposit, submit a Direct Deposit Termination form.

 High School students are allowed to work once the authorization form they are sent by the Clerk's Office is signed by the parent/guardian and the High School principal for each election.
 Learn more about becoming a Student Election Official.

 Employers (other than the City of Madison) that pay their employees to work at the polls on Election Day may require proof that their employees worked without pay.
 Election Officials who need this certification may print and bring the Election Official Certification for Employer to the polls.

 Approximately five weeks before each election, Election Officials who indicated availability on their scheduling survey will receive an email message providing their assignment and a link to the training schedule.
 All scheduling communications are best handled via email to email@example.com.
 Phone calls are less efficient and effective.

 I was raised to believe that working at the polls was my civic duty.
 As long as I am able, I want to help people exercise their right to have their voice heard.
 Besides, it's fun. -Sue G.